GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 - **Use security and operations services**: Consider tools such as [Cloud Armor](https://cloud.google.com/armor) and [Google Cloud's operations suite](https://cloud.google.com/products/operations) for the ongoing security and operation of your system.

-Having a model to track dependecies is a great first step.
+Having a model to track dependencies is a great first step.
 Configuring the system to notify you when a vulnerability pops up is even better.
 Check out the
 [Dependency-Track notifications](https://docs.dependencytrack.org/integrations/notifications/) document for options.
 The webhooks model is a useful approach to automating responses.
 Also consider your processes and how your organization will respond when a vulnerability is reported.